zeroc-ice/ice/distribution/src/windows/docs/main/README.txt

 The extension is only installed if Visual Studio 2008 is present on the target machine.
-If you install Visual Studio 2008 after installing Ice you will have to rerun the Ice installer and choose "Repair" to install the extension.
+If you install Visual Studio 2008 after installing Ice, you will have to rerun the Ice installer and choose "Repair" to install the extension.

-Note that the extension is not supported for Visual Studio 2008 Express as Microsoft does not permit extensions to be written for express editions of Visual Studio.
+Note that the extension is not supported for Visual Studio 2008 Express as Microsoft does not permit extensions to be written for Express editions of Visual Studio.

 Activating the plug-in for a project